H-TayyarMadabushi/AStitchInLanguageModels/README.md

 This package contains the dataset AStitchInLanguageModels and associated task information.

-This dataset and associated tasks were introduced in our EMNLP 2021 paper "AStitchInLanguageModels: Dataset and Methods for the Exploration of Idiomaticity in Pre-Trained Language Models".
+This dataset and associated tasks were introduced in our (findings of) EMNLP 2021 paper "[AStitchInLanguageModels: Dataset and Methods for the Exploration of Idiomaticity in Pre-Trained Language Models](https://arxiv.org/abs/2109.04413)".
 Please cite this paper if you use any of the data or methods from this package.

 **The paper will be made available by the 9th of September**